yeredla/spark/README.md

 STEPS TO RUN :

 1) Place the ofac.jsonl and gbr.jsonl in HDFS
-2) Run the following spark-submit command (replacing the hdfspath/to/ in the arguments) :
+2) Run the following spark-submit command (replace the hdfspath/to/ in the arguments) :
 spark-submit --master local --deploy-mode client --num-executors 4 --executor-cores 4 --class sayari sayari_sanctions_2.11-0.1.jar "hdfspath/to/ofac.jsonl" "hdfs/path/to/gbr.jsonl"